 ADRAS-J launched on a Rocket Lab Electron rocket from Launch Complex 1 in Mahia, New Zealand on Sunday, February 18, 2024 at 2:52 PM UTC.
 The ADRAS-J satellite is designed to rendezvous with a Japanese upper stage rocket body, demonstrate proximity operations, and obtain images, delivering observational data to better understand the debris environment.

-Phase II of CRD2, which has yet to be contracted, will involve the capture and removal of space debris.
+Phase II of CRD2 will involve the capture and removal of space debris.

 ADRAS-J Astroscale Logo